 Mr Ewell was a very respectable man, an engineer and one of the first Sunnyside residents.
 He worked with others in the Sunnyside Improvement Club to make things better for the neighborhood.
 Herman Tiegel had been terrorizing Ewell’s wife and children, he explained, parading in front of their house with a shotgun in one hand and a revolver in the other—then retreating when Ewell came home from work.
 The judge promptly rescinded bail and had Tiegel brought back to jail.

 An aside: Speaking up for justice seems to have run in the Ewell family.
 Two years before this event, Ewell’s daughter, then only 12 years old, witnessed her friend, an old dairy woman, being hit and killed by a Southern Pacific train just south of Sunnyside.
 The girl spoke up, undaunted, and gave clear testimony to both the reporters and the judge who heard the case.
 She told how the train was speeding, how the whistle did not blow, and the bell did not ring—impugning the honesty of the company train driver who insisted he hadn’t committed these all-too-typical violations.
-(This story in a future post.)
+(Read this story The Ballad of Ellen Furey, here.)

 Back to our feud.
 Threatening neighbors with bodily harm was not all Tiegel was charged with.
 He had also been dumping garbage into the playground behind the Sunnyside School.
 It is easy to see how this might happen (see map above)—the backyards are very near each other.
 Garbage in a schoolyard!
 A grievous and despicable crime in a family neighborhood.